Comment on page

 Unity Assets and the extended refund policy

-We have traditionally put forth best efforts to resolve any and all issues rather the fault of our assets or not and agreed to all requests for refunds without question.
-This has however been abused increasingly as we have grown and so we must now set down a predefined policy that will be held to strictly.
+We have traditionally put forth our best efforts to resolve any issues rather the fault of our assets or not and agreed to all requests for refunds without question.
+This has however been abused increasingly as we have grown and so we must now set down a predefined policy that will be held strictly.

-This policy is intended to insure a fair and predictable process for handling refunds above and beyond what is required or provided for by Unity Asset Store its self.
-This is a courtesy extended to all customers in good faith and in the interest of customer satisfaction.
+This policy is intended to ensure a fair and predictable process for handling refunds above and beyond what is required or provided for by Unity Asset Store itself.
+This is a courtesy extended to all customers in good faith and the interest of customer satisfaction.

 As a courtesy and in extension to Unity's terms:

-Heathen Group will agree to a refund request within 14 days of purchase where; some condition of your project or the asset its self prevents it from functioning as documented and where that issue could not be resolved by regular support.
+Heathen Group will agree to a refund request within 14 days of purchase where; some condition of your project or the asset itself prevents it from functioning as documented and where that issue could not be resolved by regular support.

 - The issue must be a fault of the asset e.g. limited or hindered functionality as documented for that asset.
 This does not extend to faults of assets from other publishers.

 - In the case of integrations such as Steamworks, the project must meet the requirements of the supported versions of the integrated platform e.g. Venly Web API, Valve Steam API, etc.

 This policy may also be abused and so may be further restricted over time without notice.

 If any aspect of Unity's own EULA, terms, or policies contradicts or conflicts with Heathen's policy.
 Unity's conditions will supersede.